brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 This looks pretty standard.

-It's curious that it first said the version it found, then later said it was checking for the latest release.
+It's curious that it first said the version is found, then later said it was checking for the latest release.
 Didn't it already do that in order to find the version?